RohanRaj928/NeuralNetwork/README.md

 This project uses a neural network trained on the MNIST image dataset to classify numerical digits.
 The code is roughly based on Samason Zhang's neural network tutorial, however this project is written in C++ instead of python and includes an interactive gui.

 ## How can I try this out?
-Executable files are available in the Releases section on the right hand side of this page, click the latest release and download the correct executable file if available. click the 'run' file inside the folder. <br>
-There are also instructions to build this project yourself.

-## Build Project
-If a binary isn't available, and you are comfortable using the terminal, follow the next steps to build the project from scratch using cmake.
+You must clone and build this project yourself (Instructions below for UNIX) I will include a .exe file for windows soon, or you can build this project yourself with cmake

 Clone this repository
 <pre>